datopian/datapipes/docs/op-tail.md

 ### Usage

-    tail [-n COUNT]/?url…
+    tail [-n COUNT]

     -n COUNT
         Number of rows to truncate to.
 If this option is omitted, it defaults to 10.

         A leading + sign means this number is relative to the first row.
 Otherwise it is relative to the last row.

 ### Examples